fbargaglistoffi/Continuous_Treatment_Binary_Outcome/README.md

 ## Overview

 This code estimates causal exposure-response curves for continuous treatments when:
-- The outcome is binary (e.g., disease incidence)
+- The outcome is binary
-- Observations may be censored (missing at random)
+- Observations may be censored

 The approach uses SuperLearner ensembles for flexible nuisance function estimation, doubly-robust pseudo-outcomes, and local polynomial regression with cross-validated bandwidth selection.